dCache/dcache-book2/config-hsm.md

 The DCACHE Command Line Admin Interface gives access to information describing the process of storing and fetching files to and from the TSS, as there are:

 -   The
-    Pool Manager Restore Queue
-    .
-A list of all requests which have been issued to all pools for a FETCHFILE operation from the TSS (rc ls)
+    *Pool Manager Restore Queue*.
+A list of all requests which have been issued to all pools for a `FETCH FILE` operation from the TSS (rc ls)
--   The
-    Pool Collector Queue
-    .
-A list of files, per pool and storage group, which will be scheduled for a STOREFILE operation as soon as the configured trigger criteria match.
+-   The *Pool Collector Queue*.
+A list of files, per pool and storage group, which will be scheduled for a `STORE FILE` operation as soon as the configured trigger criteria match.
--   The
-    Pool STOREFILE Queue
-    .
-A list of files per pool, scheduled for the STOREFILE operation.
+-   The *Pool STORE FILE*  Queue.
+A list of files per pool, scheduled for the `STORE FILE` operation.
 A configurable amount of requests within this queue are active, which is equivalent to the number of concurrent store processes, the rest is inactive, waiting to become active.
--   The
+-   The Pool *FETCH FILE* Queue.
-    Pool FETCHFILE Queue
-    .
 A list of files per pool, scheduled for the FETCHFILE operation.
 A configurable amount of requests within this queue are active, which is equivalent to the number of concurrent fetch processes, the rest is inactive, waiting to become active.

 For evaluation purposes, the pinboard of each component can be used to track down DCACHE behavior.
 The pinboard only keeps the most recent 200 lines of log information but reports not only errors but informational messages as well.